Looking for Nostalgia

-An explorative travel documentary - in progress - looking at our personal memories and uncovering the timelessness of nostalgia.
+An explorative travel documentary looking at our personal memories and uncovering the timelessness of nostalgia.

-Written, directed and edited by Flavie Trichet Lespagnol.
+Written, directed and produced by Flavie Trichet Lespagnol.

 Alone, I went back in Berlin, because there are cities we have under our skin, cities that keep coming back into conversations.
 This was my first trip entirely devoted to Nostalgia.